Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And I was in my head going to go back and work in commercial real estate.

-And again, obviously, real estate is,
+And again, obviously real estate is,

 you know, residential real estate is semi-liquid.

-So as I was in the process of offloading them, a wholesaler who I had never spoken to somehow got my information and reached out about a deal in Macon, Georgia, which is about an hour southeast of Atlanta.
+So as I was in the process of offloading them, A wholesaler who I had never spoken to somehow got my information and reached out about a deal in Macon, Georgia, which is about an hour southeast of Atlanta.

 And the deal was, it just looked too good to be true.
-And so I, you know, spent a bit of time going back and forth with them, the seller, it was through a wholesaler.
+And so I, you know, spent a bit of time going back and forth with them, the seller, the whole, it was through a wholesaler.

-place a tenant while I'm simultaneously kind of fixing things up with the first two properties
+And eventually I decided to purchase the deal and place a tenant. while I'm simultaneously kind of fixing things up with the first two properties.

 And

-I guess back to
+you know i guess back to

-I buy the fourth house and
+the road so i get to i buy i buy the fourth house and

-This morning, I sent an email and my property manager sent an email, CC'd me, and they responded within 10 minutes.
-Wow.
+it they move quickly So I'll give you an example.
+This morning, I sent an email and my property manager sent an email, CC'd me, and they responded responded within 10 minutes.

 So